Are you looking to intensify your connection with a loved one?

 Now that you know the 36 questions that lead to love, you can use them to grow more intimate with a person of your choice.
 In the study for 45 minutes, it took them to go through them and become closer to each other.

-Follow your pace of going through questions as their intensity grows, and they become more emotion and thought-provoking.
+Follow your pace of going through questions as their intensity grows, and they become more emotional and thought-provoking.
 Take the time you need, sit comfortably, relax, and be ready to transform your relationship.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.